akrm1/T5_House_Regression/Proposal.md

-# Riyadh Houses
+# Riyadh Houses Characteristics Prediction

 ## Introduction:
 This is a simple Dataset about housing prices in the city of Riyadh, Saudi Arabia.

 ## Business Problem:
-Predict of the house price depends on specific characteristics
+Predict of the house specific characteristic depends on others specific characteristics

 ## Data Description: